Oussamaosman02/php-tuto-old/README.md

 }
 ```

-Now, with this `elseif()` statement. you can check as many conditions you may need!
+Now, with this `elseif()` statement, you can check as many conditions you may need!

 However, you can also check more things apart from if something is greater, equal or less than other thing, let see two examples without using this operators: